Authored by the expert who managed and guided the team behind the South Africa Property Pack

 How much are property prices expected to increase in Cape Town in 2026?

-As of early 2026, Cape Town residential property prices are expected to increase by approximately 5% to 7% over the course of the year.
+As of 2026, Cape Town residential property prices are expected to increase by about 8% to 10% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Cape Town.